apache/spark/docs/spark-connect-overview.md

 # What is included in Spark 3.4

-In Spark 3.4, Spark Connect provides DataFrame API coverage for PySpark.
-Spark Connect clients for other languages are planned for the future.
+In Spark 3.4, Spark Connect supports most PySpark APIs, including [DataFrame](api/python/reference/pyspark.sql/dataframe.html), [Functions](api/python/reference/pyspark.sql/functions.html), and [Column](api/python/reference/pyspark.sql/column.html).
+However, some APIs such as [SparkContext](api/python/reference/api/pyspark.SparkContext.html#pyspark.SparkContext) and [RDD](api/python/reference/api/pyspark.RDD.html#pyspark.RDD) are not supported yet.
+You can check which APIs are currently supported in the [API reference](api/python/reference/index.html) documentation.
+Supported APIs are labeled "Supports Spark Connect" so you can check whether the APIs you are using are available before migrating existing code to Spark Connect.
+Support for Spark Connect clients in other languages is planned for the future.